 1. Reduced Pressure Zone Device (RPZD)

-The RPZD preventer works to stop hazardous water contaminants from mixing with clean water and is usually installed in large commercial properties.
+The RPZD preventer stops hazardous water contaminants from mixing with clean water and is usually installed in large commercial properties.

-Hence, the pressure inside its chamber never exceeds the pressure of the main water supply and effectively prevents water from flowing in the opposite direction.
+Hence, the pressure inside its chamber never exceeds the pressure of the main water supply, effectively preventing water from flowing in the opposite direction.

 2. Air Gap

 The air gap is a popular backflow preventer and is quite common in residential sinks and bathrooms.
-It offers a physical break between the water supply line and the water container.
-That way, the contaminated water stays inside the pipes and can’t enter fixtures, like faucets and showerheads.
+Air gaps offer a physical break between the water supply line and the water container.
+That way, the contaminated water stays inside the pipes and can?t enter fixtures like faucets and showerheads.
 You can avoid using dirty, contaminated water by installing an air gap, even during backflow.

 3. Pressure Vacuum Breakers

-Pressure vacuum breakers are the latest backflow prevention devices on the market and are usually installed with underground lawn sprinkler systems to prevent back-siphonage.
-They come with a check valve that protects against a drop in pressure inside the pipelines.
+Pressure vacuum breakers are among the newest backflow prevention solutions, often teamed up with underground lawn sprinkler systems to fend off back-siphonage.
+These breakers include a check valve to guard against pressure drops in the pipes.

 Also, a spring at the top opens the inlet valve, letting air into the system to break the syphoning effect.
 In that way, the water flows downstream and exits the pipes without allowing pressure to build up inside them.